MSoD1/Data-Rep-Project/README.md

            'database': 'datarep3'
     }

-The python script createDatabase.py connects to mysql and creates the database and the tables.
-The script bookDAO.py interacts with the database and populates the tables.
-A Flask server can be created by ruuning the application.py, available at http://127.0.0.1:5000.</br>
+The python script *createDatabase.py* connects to mysql and creates the database and the tables.
+The script *bookDAO.py* interacts with the database and populates the tables.
+A Flask server can be created by ruuning the *application.py*, available at http://127.0.0.1:5000.</br>

 For the web interface navigate to http://127.0.0.1:5000/index.html/ and login to interact with the server.</br>

 ### PythonAnywhere Hosting

-The application is hosted on pythonanywhere at: https://g00411435.pythonanywhere.com/index.html/</br>
+The application is hosted on *pythonanywhere* at: https://g00411435.pythonanywhere.com/index.html/</br>

 ### References
-<br /> - *[1] :* Beatty A. Data Representation [Internet].
+<br />  *[1] :* Beatty A. Data Representation [Internet].
 2023.
-Available from: https://vlegalwaymayo.atu.ie/course/view.php?id=6209
+Available from: https://vlegalwaymayo.atu.ie/course/view.php?id=6209 <br />
-<br /> - *[2] :* Venkatesan N. Create and deploy a simple web application with flask and heroku [Internet].
+<br />  *[2] :* Venkatesan N. Create and deploy a simple web application with flask and heroku [Internet].
 Towards Data Science.
-2021 [cited 2022 Dec 18].
-Available from: https://towardsdatascience.com/create-and-deploy-a-simple-web-application-with-flask-and-heroku-103d867298eb
+2021 [cited 2023 Dec].
+Available from: https://towardsdatascience.com/create-and-deploy-a-simple-web-application-with-flask-and-heroku-103d867298eb <br />
-<br /> - *[3] :* Git.
+<br />  *[3] :* Git.
 Bootstrap Navbar with logo centered above navbar [Internet].
 Coding Yaar.
-2020 [cited 2022 Dec 18].
-Available from: https://codingyaar.com/responsive-bootstrap-navbar-with-logo-centered-above-navbar/
+2020 [cited 2023 Dec].
+Available from: https://codingyaar.com/responsive-bootstrap-navbar-with-logo-centered-above-navbar/ <br />
-<br /> - *[4] :* 11.
+<br />  *[4] :* 11.
 Jquery Ajax url path Issue [Internet].
-Stack Overflow. [cited 2022 Dec 23].
-Available from: https://stackoverflow.com/questions/24627075/jquery-ajax-url-path-issue
+Stack Overflow. [cited 2023 Dec].
+Available from: https://stackoverflow.com/questions/24627075/jquery-ajax-url-path-issue <br />
-<br /> - *[5] :* PythonAnywhere LLP.
+<br />  *[5] :* PythonAnywhere LLP.
 Forums [Internet].
-Pythonanywhere.com. [cited 2022 Dec 24].
-Available from: https://www.pythonanywhere.com/forums/topic/32182/
+Pythonanywhere.com. [cited 2023 Dec].
+Available from: https://www.pythonanywhere.com/forums/topic/32182/ <br />